Stairs for Your Tiny Home

 • Easy to move later

-Tap here to see the style of stairs we use for our temporary homes on our lot, starting at $139.99
+See the stairs we use on our lot, starting at $139.99 → Option 2

-Option 2: DIY Wood Stairs
+DIY Wood Stairs

-Affordable, Customizable
+Affordable, customizable

-Price: About $250 to $600 for materials, $750-$1000 to be built for you
+Price: $250 to $600 in materials, $750 to $1,000 built for you

 This is a practical build-it-yourself option using lumber and pre-cut stair stringers from Home Depot or similar.
-You pick the size, shape, and materials, and you end up with something that looks a lot more intentional than a generic product.
+You pick the size, shape, and materials, and you end up with something that looks more intentional than a generic product.

 What you need: